Erasure conversion in Majorana qubits via local quasiparticle detection: Quantifying the advantage offered by quasiparticle detection

-The behaviors of the qubit loss and bit-flip errors change as the parameters approach the topological phase boundary, Fig.~\ref{fig:errorrates}(d), because of the increased spatial extent of both the MZMs and the WQPs (for the latter refer to Fig.~\ref{fig:wannier}).
+The behaviors of the erasure and bit-flip errors change as the parameters approach the topological phase boundary, Fig.~\ref{fig:errorrates}(d), because of the increased spatial extent of both the MZMs and the WQPs (for the latter refer to Fig.~\ref{fig:wannier}).
 Consequently, a local error can induce coherence between a MZM and a distant WQP.
-Nevertheless, the Pauli error rates continue to be exponentially suppressed as long as $d$ is much larger than the characteristic length of the MZMs and the WQPs, which scales inversely with the size of the many-body gap.
-This constrains the domain of $q$, because the behavior is expected to hold only for $q \ll 1/d$.
-For a constant QP poisoning rate $q$, the effective loss rate is smaller in magnitude at fixed $d$ as the parameters approach the topological phase boundary.
+Nevertheless, the Pauli error rates continue to be exponentially suppressed as long as $d$ is much larger than the characteristic length of the MZMs and the WQPs, both of which increase as the many-body gap decreases.
+This constrains the domain of $q$ over which Pauli error decrease exponentially, because this behavior is expected to hold only for $q \ll 1/d$.
+For a constant QP poisoning rate $q$, the effective erasure rate is smaller in magnitude at fixed $d$ as the parameters approach the topological phase boundary.
 The origin of this effect can be traced to fermionic interference effects arising from the fact that the QP basis is nearly conjugate to the basis in which errors are local.

 It is worth emphasizing that the exponential suppression of Pauli error rates is a direct consequence of the exponential localization of WQPs.
 Consider the error operator $E_{1,1}E_{2,1} = -c_{1,1}c_{1,2}c_{2,1}c_{2,2}$.
-At the fixed point, this error is not detected by the stabilizer $Q_{\rm parity}$ because it involves two MZMs, namely $\gamma_1 = c_{1,1}$ and $\gamma_3 = c_{2,1}$, but it is detected by the QP operators $\{Q_{p,l}\}$ as long as $d \ge 1$.
-If the same error occurs on a tetron with parameters away from the fixed point, it may go undetected by both $Q_{\rm parity}$ and $\{Q_{p,l}\}$ with some non-zero probability $p_{\rm fail}$.
-However, due to exponential localization of WQPs, $p_{\rm fail}$ is exponentially small in $d$, which in turn accounts for the exponential suppression of the Pauli error rate.
+At the fixed point, this error is not detected by the stabilizer $Q_{\rm parity}$ because it involves two MZMs, namely $\gamma_1 = c_{1,1}$ and $\gamma_3 = c_{2,1}$, but it is detected by QP detectors as long as $d \ge 1$.
+If the same error occurs on a tetron with parameters away from the fixed point, it may go undetected by both $Q_{\rm parity}$ and the QP detectors with some non-zero probability $p_{\rm fail}$.
+The probability $p_{\rm fail}$ is proportional to the overlap of the error with the WQP operators supported in the region not under detection.
+Due to exponential localization of WQPs, $p_{\rm fail}$ is exponentially small in $d$, which in turn accounts for the exponential suppression of the Pauli error rate.